DREADNAUGHT160/QAT_Training_and_QDQ_ONNX_Export/README.md

 - **Fused Architecture**: Implements `Conv + BatchNorm + ReLU` fusion for hardware efficiency.
 - **Custom Model**: A lightweight 3-layer CNN optimized for CIFAR-10.

+## ❓ Why Explicit Quantization?
+Standard ONNX export often "folds" quantization parameters (Scale/ZeroPoint) directly into the weights to simplify the graph for CPU/GPU inference.
+**However, the Zukimo NPU Compiler requires the Raw Quantization Nodes.**

+It needs to see:
+- `QuantizeLinear` (The "Q" step)
+- `DequantizeLinear` (The "DQ" step)

+By keeping these nodes **Explicit** in the graph (using `do_constant_folding=False`), the compiler can extract the exact `IQ` (Input Quantization), `OQ` (Output Quantization), and `WQ` (Weight Quantization) parameters needed to configure the hardware accelerators.
+Without them, the compiler sees "Float32" operations and fails.

 ---

 ## 🏗️ Model Architecture